JustinTullgren/jekyll-now/_posts/2014-09-10-Thoughts-on-Agile-Sizing-and-Estimating.md

+---
+layout: post
+title: Thoughts on Agile - Sizing and Estimating
+---

 I am sure just by reading the heading of this post that many of you will put your war gear on and be ready to battle me on what I am about to write.
 There are many views in the industry as to whether or not sizing is actually useful, possible, or uniform.
 I personally believe it *is* useful and possible and when I am done, hopefully you will understand how it can be uniform.

 #### Sizing is not...